 When you do subscribe, there are amazing features like the option to download music for offline listening or upgrade to CD-quality audio, etc. There’s no high-res streaming available because the maximum streaming quality is 1,411kbps.

 Launched in 2014 and now with around 90 million tracks and a high-res version called Tidal Masters, which lets you listen to songs in CD quality or better, Tidal is the ideal choice for users who want to listen to high-resolution songs.

 It has an immense catalog, customized and curated playlists, music videos including exclusive releases but there’s no free version.
 You get a bunch of features like the download feature to listen to your favorite songs offline and the exclusive Prince’s catalog because it’s only available on Tidal.

-With maximum streaming quality of 9,216kbps, Tidal supports high-resolution streaming.
-It is available on iOS or Android for $9.99 a month, or $19.99 a month for Tidal Masters to listen to higher quality sounds.
+With a maximum streaming quality of 9,216kbps, Tidal supports high-resolution streaming.
+It is available on iOS or Android for $9.99 a month, or $19.99 a month for Tidal Masters to listen to higher-quality sounds.